U.S. Supreme Court

 U.S. District Court for the Southern, Northern, Eastern, and Western Districts of Texas

-Mr. Parenti received a Masters in Public Administration in 2003 from Texas A&M University's Bush School of Government and Public Service, where he was a George H.W.
+Mark graduated from the University of Maryland School of Law, where he served as Articles Editor of the Maryland Law Review.
+He received a Masters in Public Administration from Texas A&M University's Bush School of Government and Public Service, where he was a George H.W.
 Bush Fellow.
-He studied the classics at St. John's College in Annapolis, Maryland, graduating with a Masters degree in 1992.
-He graduated from the University of Maryland with a Bachelors of Arts in Political Science in 1990.
+He studied the classics at St. John's College in Annapolis, Maryland, graduating with a Masters degree.
+Mark’s undergraduate degree is in political science from the University of Maryland, where he was on the debate team.

-Mr. Parenti serves as President of the St. John's College Alumni Association.
-He has served as a leader of the Association's Houston Chapter and received the 2016 Alumni Volunteer Service Award.
-Mr. Parenti is also a member of the board of directors of the Italian Cultural and Community Center of Houston.
+Mark currently serves as President of the St. John's College Alumni Association and a member of the St. John’s College Board of Visitors and Governors.
+He has been a leader of the Association's Houston Chapter and received St. John’s Alumni Volunteer Service Award.
+Mark is active in Houston’s Italian community and has served as a member of the board of directors of the Italian Cultural and Community Center of Houston.